 images courtesy of Louis Vuitton archives

 How Is Epi Leather Made?
-I find the process of crafting leather goods to be fascinating.
-Something about all the steps that one piece of leather goes through to become my handbag intrigues the hell out of me.
-In my studies, I’ve found that the process of making Epi leather is very specific: first, the natural leather is tanned with plant extracts and then deep-dyed.
+The process of making Epi leather is very specific: first, the natural leather is tanned with plant extracts and then deep-dyed.
 Then, it’s pressed with the Epi leather pattern, followed by another dye on the surface of the grain, which creates its two-tone, textured effect.
 Despite its rigidity, Epi bags have a nice, natural stretch which, combined with their structured quality, make for an interesting feel and silhouette.

 Louis Vuitton Epi Leather Handbags